IDAC re-enrolls Gupta-linked Nulane corruption case after years of court wrangling

 For now, the case remains in its preliminary stages again, a legal phoenix returning to the dock, carrying with it the unresolved ghosts of state capture.

-- The National Prosecuting Authority’s Investigating Directorate Against Corruption (IDAC) has formally revived the controversial Nulane corruption case, dragging one of the earliest Gupta-linked state capture matters back into the courtroom nearly four years after it spectacularly collapsed.
+- The National Prosecuting Authority’s Investigating Directorate Against Corruption (IDAC) has re-enrolled the controversial Nulane corruption case at the Bloemfontein Magistrates’ Court, nearly four years after it collapsed.

-- The matter was re-enrolled at the Bloemfontein Magistrates’ Court on Thursday following a legal comeback secured by the State at the Supreme Court of Appeal (SCA), which overturned an earlier acquittal that had embarrassed prosecutors and fuelled criticism over the handling of major corruption prosecutions.
+- The Supreme Court of Appeal overturned the earlier acquittal from 2022, allowing the case—linked to Gupta-era state capture—to proceed, and the accused failed to overturn this decision at the Constitutional Court.

+- The case concerns a R24.9 million 2011 contract awarded to Nulane Investments for a feasibility study tied to the Estina dairy project, which prosecutors allege was irregularly awarded and a conduit for public funds misuse.